gurza/tomscheers.github.io/_posts/2025-7-29-writing-memory-efficient-structs-post.md

 ## Padding reduction

 Can we reduce padding?
 Yes!
 As you can see at byte offset 84 to 85, there actually isn't any padding added between them.
-This is because can_fly and can_swim are of the same type.
+This is because can_fly and can_swim are of the same size (both 1 byte).
 Meaning that when the compiler sees two fields of the same size it combines them.
 We can use this to our advantage by grouping all of the fields together with the same size.
 It's best to order your struct from largest field to smallest, this minimizes size because larger types are usually a multiple of 4 and all of the smaller types like booleans and chars can be combined at the end leaving little padding.
 So let's apply these strategies to our struct:
 ```c
 struct Monster {